Falling construction output continued to be the pattern in the May 2018, 3 month on 3 month statistic, where a 1.7% drop was recorded.

 The fall in all new work in 04/17 was offset by a sizeable rise in Infrastructure activity which grew 5.7% compared with March 2017.

-HSE is seeking Engineers and professionals to join their ranks who will be dedicated to improving health and safety on construction sites across all sectors.
+HSE is seeking Engineers and professionals to join their Employ.
+Applicants will be dedicated to improving health and safety on construction sites across all sectors.

 HSE has published its draft Construction Sector Plan for 2017/18.